dastyk/LUACompiler/README.md

 # LUACompiler
-A compiler written in C++ which takes LUA code and outputs assembly
+A LUA compiler written in C++ which takes LUA code and outputs assembly.
+This was for a school project.

 The grammar supports the full LUA language.
 (I think) The compiler does not support everything.